 Quiches are versatile and can be made with a variety of ingredients.

-Next, mix all the rest of the ingredients in a mixing bowl and transfer to your already prepared pie crust, and bake until golden and crispy on top.
+Finally, mix all the rest of the ingredients in a mixing bowl, including the cream and transfer to your already prepared pie crust, and bake until golden and crispy on top.

 Don’t forget to PIN and SHARE! …Thanks

 Hello friends!
 Are you cooking or baking with us?

 If you try our delicious spinach and kale quiche recipe, let us know and leave a comment with a star rating in our recipe card below!

 We’d love to hear from you!

 For more delicious recipes, follow us on Instagram and on Pinterest!